 Be aware that in the interest of safety and responsible use of the road, we will occasionally split the ride.
 This will be done on an as-needed basis at the Pratt & Ridge rendezvous point.
 The objective will be to split a large group into two halves, each of which has a strong presence of experienced riders.
 The groups will depart about three minutes apart.
 Important notes: This is not splitting the ride into a "fast" group and a "slow" group, and the ride to Highland Park mustn't become a race.
 It is not Group B's goal to catch Group A.

 Popular extensions to the official route include the Ft.
-Sheridan Loop (an extra 7 miles), "Old School" (20 miles) and "Sisters" (40 hard, spirited miles).
+Sheridan Loop (aka "Fort" an extra 7 miles), "Old School" (23 miles), "Cemetery" (32 miles), and "Sisters" (40 miles).
 You can see more about xXx Racing’s routes here

 There are several important things to keep in mind.